Inhaler: Propellants

 While the impact of CFCs from inhalers on the ozone layer had been minuscule (dwarfed by industrial processes using CFCs), the FDA in its interpretation of the Montreal Protocol mandated the switch in propellants.
-Patients expressed concern about the high price of the HFA inhalers as there are no generic versions, whereas generic CFC inhalers had been available.
+Patients expressed concern about the high price of the HFA inhalers as there were initially no generic versions, whereas generic CFC inhalers had been available.

 Proper use

-It is important to use proper technique when administering inhalers to self or others.
+It is important to use proper techniques when administering medications through inhalers.

+Proper use of inhalers often involves initial deep breathing (which involves mostly the diaphragm's movements), and then rapid breathing (which involves most of the muscles of respiration, such as external and internal intercostal muscles) during intake of one or more puffs from the inhalers.

 Improper use of inhalers is very common, can lead to distribution of the medicine into the mouth or throat where it cannot create its desired effect and may cause harm.
 Education on the correct use of inhalers for delivery of medications is a commonly cited topic in medical studies and a great deal of thought has been put into how best to help people learn to use their inhalers effectively.
 Below is a description of proper inhaler technique for each different type of inhaler as well as a helpful video explaining what the text states.